alphagov/transformation-dashboard/_posts/2000-01-03-redundancy-payment.markdown

 successes: |
   - Funding has been secured for the next stage of development
-  - End-to-end user experience in place
+  - End-to-end user experience in place ready for the release of the private beta service

 challenges: |
   - Integrating with existing systems remains a challenge, as does balancing the time spent on this with the time required to develop the user journey